motion/orbit/projects/blog/src/pages/update-one/index.md

 ### Going forward

 There's a lot more I'd like to write, but I think this is more than enough to start.
-Right now Orbit is incomplete and changing fast, but the pieces are in place to make it really come together soon.
-It will likely change dramatically over the next few months, so please do send over any weird or high level changes you'd like to see.
+Keep in mind this is a really early build, but at the same time we have a lot of pieces in place or almost in place.
+Things will change quickly, and I'd love to take your feedback in as much as possible to help shape it in the right way.

 I'll keep our [roadmap](/roadmap) updated and send [mailing list](https://tryorbit.com) updates ~monthly.